The Royal Pigeon Racing Association Show of the Year takes place at the Winter Gardens in Blackpool. It’s known locally as the Pigeon Show.

 Trade stand exhibitors include various groups and organisations.
 There are talks, films and young fanciers areas.
 The main event is the showing and judging of thousands of the top pigeons in the UK.
 Plus, it’s a great chance for pigeon fanciers to meet up.

-The book is based on an amazing story about 16,000 homing pigeons which were dropped in an arc from Bordeaux to Copenhagen as part of ‘Columba’.
+Did you know?
+That 16,000 homing pigeons were dropped in an arc from Bordeaux to Copenhagen as part of ‘Columba’.
 That was a secret British operation to bring back intelligence from those living under Nazi occupation.

 Research into Pigeon Lung

 Along with all of the birds being displayed and judged, and all the fascinating trade stalls to browse, there was a piece of serious medical research taking place too.

 Pigeon Lung is a common condition among people who are regularly exposed to dust and dander from birds.
 A team were at the show for the first time this year, trying to establish whether there’s a genetic tendency for some people to develop the condition but not others.

 In 2018, official Visit Fylde Coast Contributors Dawn Mander and Kate Yates went along on a photographic assignment.
 Take a look at their great photos in this gallery –